 Deservedly so, the OAuth 2 specification has a reputation for needlessly byzantine complexity, leading to implementation bugs which weaken overall authentication security.
 Unfortunately, it's the best widely-used public standard we have at the moment (anyone mention SAML and I swear to Bruce Schneier I will cut you).
 Join Heroku Security Engineer Tom Maher as he walks through the growing pains of centralizing login and replacing static, singleton, never-expiring API keys with a cavalcade of OAuth tokens.
 He'll discuss our deviations from the spec, interesting bugs, and best practices around using OAuth as an internal SSO system.

-At Eventbrite, we’re passionate about bringing people together around live experiences of all shapes and sizes.
-So we’re building a platform that powers international film festivals, air guitar competitions, marathons and everything in between.
+At Eventbrite, we’re passionate about building a platform that brings people together around live experiences of all kinds.
+So we’re developing the technology that powers live events of all kinds.

 In order to purchase these tickets in installments, you'll need an Eventbrite account.
 Log in or sign up for a free account to continue.